 I have an htc sense account, which I found online at their website, as well as a free app called Android Lost.
 In the Market app, you can type in the name of the program and download it directly to your phone, or do it from a PC.

 If you’ve got the box your phone came in handy, you can call customer service on most carriers and ask them to block the phone, making it useless.
 The operator will ask you for a code that can be found on the original box, near the bar code.

 Put in a denuncia at the nearest National Police station

 Just as you’d do if your passport was stolen, reporting it to the National Police can help you to get some of the value back for your lost phone, provided the robbery was committed with force.
 Simply head into the nearest sede, call, or take care of it over the Internet.
-I haven’t done this personally, but am willing to try it out to see if I can get back the money I spent originally.

 When I went to Mexico with some friends during college, we left our bags near our chairs and jumped in the pool to cool down.
 Being the only one who spoke Spanish, I asked a pool attendant where our bags were a few minutes later, and he responded that he’d moved them.
 Lisa’s was missing, Jenn’s camera has been stolen and our room key lifted.
 The room keys all had the room numbers engrained on them.
 The five of us ran up countless flights of stairs and found the door ajar, Lisa’s bag in a nearby garbage can.
 I gasped, remembering that not an hour earlier, I’d wanted to come upstairs and take a nap.